KGriffey/odin-recipes/README.md

 # odin-recipes
-TOP recipe website to practice HTML.
+This website is created to practice my introductory HTML knowledge learned from completing The Odin Project Foundations lessons.
+It is a basic website showcasing a few recipes.